x

 Concerns lie with how the G-files will be accessed – old and new – and how much information will be made available to the public.

-"The language in particular is the most complex and we have to make sure to get it," said Vela.
+"The language, in particular, is the most complex and we have to make sure to get it," Vela said.

 "When reviewing the agreement, I have concerns about the vagueness in the sections pertaining to the G-file, and would like clarification before Council takes final action.
 We need public access to all G-file information, past and present, and to move forward with a transparent system that allows for public availability of police personnel records."

-"The city attorney's office will have to certify that Prop A is in accordance with the court opinion in this contract, and it has said that that's the case," said Watson.
+"The city attorney's office will have to certify that Prop A is in accordance with the court opinion in this contract, and it has said that that's the case," Watson said.

 Austin Police Association President Michael Bullock also released the following statement: